KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Deprecated: Found `npm install electron-rebuild` in file `postinstall`: Replace it with `@electron/rebuild`
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-NBA by jupadin](https://github.com/jupadin/MMM-NBA)